Skip to main content

 In conjunction with these reference architectures, we also provide an extensive deployment pattern library; many deployments use a combination of patterns to accomplish business needs.
 Some patterns (e.g., the star pattern or federated repositories) explain how to connect deployments to meet larger organizational needs.

-Regardless of deployment pattern, it is vital to ensure that each individual deployment is properly provisioned for the load that it experiences as defined in these architectures.
+Regardless of the deployment pattern, it is vital to ensure that each deployment is properly provisioned for the load that it experiences as defined in these architectures.

 Available Architectures